23 Must-Do Activities in NYC

 35 W 40th St, New York, NY

-Bryant Park is a beautiful park filled with a ton of activities in NYC.
+Bryant Park is a beautiful park filled with many activities in NYC.
 More than 12 million people visit the park annually to enjoy over 1,000 free events, including summer and winter activities, cultural programming, daily amenities, and the park’s lush gardens featuring seasonal displays.
 Bryant Park carousel is super charming.
-Even though it lacks in size, it is one not to miss with the kids.
-The price: $3/ride; discount card $10 for 20 rides.
+Even though it lacks in size, it is one not to miss with the kids—the price: $3/ride; the discount card is $10 for 20 rides.

 Pier 25 Mini Golf

 Play mini-golf in Lower Manhattan’s Back Yard!
 Mini-Golf is just $10 for adults and $5 for children!
 Mini-Golf Parties are a great way to reserve space to play with your group.
 Pier 25 also offers a snack bar to grab a bite while you enjoy playing golf.
 Your kids will love Pier 25’s playground with swings, water features, and things to climb on.
 Check out their board games and enjoy family fun in one of Pier’s seating areas.
 Take in the cool breezes and the Hudson River views at the end of the Pier, extending a thousand feet past the shore’s edge!
 For more information, you can call (347) 756-5813.